KoBeWi/Metroidvania-System/README.md

 To restore the data use `MetSys.set_save_data()`, passing the saved Dictionary.
 It will restore all discovered cells, stored objects etc. If you give empty Dictionary (default), the data will be cleared.
 When starting a new game session, you should always call `MetSys.reset_state()` and `MetSys.set_save_data()`.
 The former will reset the singleton to make sure player position and other variables are properly cleared.
 The latter will initialize the save data; you should always call it if you want to use save data, as otherwise the data is `null`.

+## System Template

+System template, located in the `Template` folder, is a collection of prebuilt scripts and scenes that you can reuse in your project.

+### MetSys Game

+Script to use for your main game scene.
+It provides map management and can automatically track player position.
+If you call `set_player()`, the provided Node2D will be used for `MetSys.set_player_position()` called at the end of every physics frame. `load_room()` allows to load a new map and add it to scene tree.
+If previous map already exists, it's automatically removed before the new one is loaded.
+You can use scene name (located in the map root folder) or an absolute path to the scene.
+There is also `add_module()` method that adds a module to your Game.
+Modules do not require additional setup.

+The script is located at `Template/Scripts/MetSysGame.gd` inside the addon's folder.

+### Room Transitions module

+Listens for `room_changed` signal and automatically changes scenes and moves the player to a correct position.
+For example if you exit a room to the right, the module will load the connected scene and teleport the player on the left side of the entered room.

+Call `add_module("RoomTransitions.gd")` in your Game script to include the module.

+### Passage Automapper module

+Tracks the player position and automatically adds passages that don't exist on the original map.
+Whenever you cross a border that's marked as a wall, this module will add a CellOverride that changes the border to a passage.

+Call `add_module("PassageAutomapper.gd")` in your Game script to include the module.

+### Save Manager

+Saves and loads game data.
+Automatically includes MetSys save data and allows to load custom Resources in a safe way.
+To use the manager, you need to instantiate the script directly using `new()` (it's located in `Template/Scripts/SaveManager.gd` inside addon's folder).
+You can store data using `manager.set_data(field, value)`, which will store the value in the internal Dictionary under the given key.
+You can store a custom Resource using `manager.store_resource(res, field)`.
+It will store Resource's properties as Dictionary, so it avoids the usual security risk.
+The field is optional, if you don't provide it, the Resource's properties will be merged with other data in the Dictionary (not recommended when storing multiple resources).
+To save the data, use `manager.save_as_text()` or `manager.save_as_binary()`.

+Loading game data involves the same steps, but in reverse and different methods.
+Use `manager.load_from_text()` or `manager.load_from_binar()` to load your data.
+Then you can get values using `manager.get_value(field, default)` (`default` is optional, the method returns `null` if the value does not exist).
+Use `manager.retrieve_resource(res, field)` to load the data into an existing resource.
+The manager will iterate resource's properties and load matching data.
+The `field` must match the one you provided for `store_resource()`.

+### Minimap

+A Control-based node that draws part of the map.
+Comes with a few properties that allow automatic position tracking, specifying the center point and layer. `area` property specifies the size of minimap, in cells.
+Odd values recommended.
+It can be used both as minimap or for use in a map screen.
+Note that the minimap does not draw player position, you need to add it yourself.

+Instantiate the minimap from `Template/Nodes/Minimap.tscn` inside the addon's folder.

 ## Map Theme

 Map theme is a very important element of MetSys (unless you don't use the map drawing component).
 It defines the appearance of your map.
 The theme is a custom resource class and it can be changed in the [database settings](#general-settings).